critgames/gameplay/_mythic-cycle/03-tomb-of-the-ancients.md

 *View all episodes in [season three]({{'/mythic-cycle' | relative_url }}).*

 ## Episode 3
-> After the adventurers are stranded in the deep desert after a sandstorm swallows their caravan.
-Hope seems lost until they spot a half-buried pyramid jutting from the dunes.
-The ruins are by rival cults clinging to the memory of forgotten gods.
+> New life from near death.
+After the adventurers are stranded in the deep desert after a sandstorm swallows their caravan.
+Hope seems lost until they spot an ancient pyramid jutting from the dunes.
+The ruins are inhabitted by rival cults clinging to the memory of forgotten gods.
 At the heart lies a monstrous guardian—a god-serpent born of ancient blasphemy.
-To survive, the players must navigate faction politics, uncover ancient secrets, and prepare for the awakening of the Blood of Lothan.
+To survive, the players must navigate faction politics, uncover ancient secrets, and confront the Blood of Lothan.